mate-academy/jv-fruit-shop/README.md

-    b - balance, the remnants of fruits at the beginning of the working day s - supply, means you are receiving a new fruits from suppliers p - purchase, means someone bought a fruit r - return, means someone who have bought the fruits now returns you it
+    b - balance, the remnants of fruits at the beginning of the working day s - supply, means you are receiving a new fruits from suppliers p - purchase, means someone bought a fruit r - return, means someone who have bought the fruits now returns them to you
 ```

 Let's check in details all types of activities: